aws-samples/role-vending-machine/README.md

 Provide necessary information to prepare the repository for bootstrapping.
 Below is a list of files you need to modify:

-1. `.github/workflows/.env`: provide RVM account ID, AWS region, and your GitHub organization name.
+1. `.github/workflows/.env`: provide RVM account ID, AWS region, your GitHub organization name, and the level of IAM Access Analyzer finding that will break the pipeline.
 All other fields are optional to update.
 2. `scripts/generate_providers_and_account_vars.py`: provide the main AWS region you operate in[^1].
 3. Navigate to `bootstrap` folder under scripts folder.
    1. Update `terraform.tfvars` file with your GitHub organization name and the default AWS region where RVM resources are deployed into.